Apply for a Marker

 These funds can provide crucial assistance for organizations and communities that may be interested in applying for new markers but may not have had the funding opportunities to do so in the past.
 Notably, we hope it encourages applications for markers commemorating underrepresented or marginalized communities, or in currently low marker counties across Indiana, to more equitably represent the rich and diverse history of our state.

 Through this grant, the Pomeroy Foundation will help fully fund 3 new markers this cycle and provide partial funding of $1,000 for many others.
 These funds will cover the cost for manufacturing the marker and shipping and delivery of the marker and post.
 Applicants will be responsible for installation and any other costs associated with site permission or dedication plans.

-Those interested in being considered for this grant funding should complete a one-page form explaining their need and how the community would benefit from the funding.
-Download a copy of this form below and submit it along with your application by the July 14th deadline.
-IHB’s marker review team will evaluate all requests in conjunction with the marker applications and will make recommendations to the Indiana Library and Historical Board, which will vote on both at their September 16th meeting.
+Those interested in being considered for this grant funding should complete a one-page form explaining their financial need and how the community would benefit from the marker funding.
+Download a copy of this form below and submit it along with your application by the July 12th deadline.
+IHB’s marker review team will evaluate all requests in conjunction with the marker applications and will make recommendations to the Indiana Library and Historical Board, which will vote on both at their September meeting.

 The William G. Pomeroy Foundation is committed to supporting the celebration and preservation of community history.
 Since 2006, the foundation has funded over 1,600 roadside markers and plaques across the United States.
-IHB appreciates the support of the William G. Pomeroy Foundation and looks forward to this partnership over the next two years as we work together to share the diverse history of our state.
-Learn more about the Pomeroy Foundation here: https://www.wgpfoundation.org/?gclid=EAIaIQobChMIlZ3d04-P-AIV7vbjBx0W_QjuEAAYASAAEgLLQvD_BwE
+IHB appreciates the support of the William G. Pomeroy Foundation as we work together to share the diverse history of our state.
+Learn more about the Pomeroy Foundation here.

 If at any time during the process you have questions or need assistance, please contact: